k0shk0sh/android-api-SecureKeys/README.md

 **I havent uploaded yet to bintray, so currently theres no way :poop:** -> Soon will be :)

+For the moment, I highly recommend you to add this project manually so you can also change for a custom initial_vector and aes_key.

 Annotate secure stuff wherever you like as:
 ```Java
 @SecureKeys({